authelia/authelia/docs/content/en/integration/openid-connect/uptime-kuma/index.md

    2. The name represents the endpoint path, for example setting `endpoint_name` will configure an endpoint at `/api/authz/endpoint_name`.
-3. The use of the `HeaderAuthorization` strategy and how it's configured here accepts bearer tokens in the Authorization header as one of the possible ways to authenticate but still allows cookie based authorization.
+3. The use of the `HeaderAuthorization` strategy and how it's configured here accepts bearer tokens in the Authorization header as one of the possible ways to authenticate, but still allows cookie-based authorization.

 See more information about the server authz endpoints section in the [Configuration Guide](../../../configuration/miscellaneous/server-endpoints-authz.md) and